This year has been like any other with plenty of changes to existing law and the introduction of new law.

 Lower Heating Bills

-Gender Pay Gap data
+Gender pay gap data

-The big data reveal – corporations will now be forced to disclose information regarding the payment of their employees – and state the gender of each.
+The big data reveal – corporations will now be forced to disclose information regarding the payment of their employees and state the gender of each.

-They impose further and more stringent guildies as to when and how data can be collected.
-It also forces companies to record this.
+They impose further and more stringent guildies as to when and how data can be collected forces companies to record it.
 The hope is that customers will be protected and companies will take more steps to ensure data protection with the ever-increasing rise in cyber attacks.